Give to Go Green

 • If your project requires List B or faculty approval, please submit an application straight away through the online faculty system.
 Don’t forget that the DAC doesn’t meet in July and August and all faculty applications involve a 28-day notice period, so allow plenty of time for processing.
 If you’re not sure how to class your application, please contact Edmund Harris for advice.
 You can find more advice on List B and faculty applications here.

-• Successful churches will be notified by 7 August.
+• Successful churches will be notified.

 • Visit the National Church Give to Go Green website here where you will find example application forms and more information.

-• When ready, you can apply by filling out the application form here.
+• Complete the application form available here.

 Where can I get help?
 Please email: james.rolls@cofesuffolk.org or call 07394 568404 to have a chat through your plans.

-Net Zero Carbon targets:
+Net Zero Carbon targets

 Give To Go Green is part of a wider series of campaigns within the Church of England aiming to be Net Zero Carbon by 2030.
 The ambitious Net Zero Carbon Programme aims to equip, resource, and support all parts of the Church to reduce carbon emissions from the energy used in its buildings, schools and through work-related transport by 2030.